 More than 30 calendar days:

 - Supervisor and employee sign a General Leave Without Pay approval and acknowledgement letter

 Benefits coverage is suspended for a leave greater than 30 calendar days for any calendar months that you do not receive pay.
-If you wish to maintain your coverage during the leave, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 305KB) through AskMyHR by submitting a service request using the category Myself > Benefits > Benefits While on Leave.
+If you wish to maintain your coverage, please complete and send the Option to Continue Benefits While on Leave of Absence Without Pay or Layoff (PDF, 305KB) through AskMyHR by submitting a service request using the category Myself > Benefits > Benefits While on Leave.

 See monthly costs for benefits.

-If your leave is to volunteer for a CUSO project, we'll maintain your benefits coverage as long as you return to work for a period equivalent to the length of your leave.
-You will need to fill out the Option to Continue Employee Benefits While On a Leave to Volunteer for CUSO Projects (PDF, 108KB).
+If you’re volunteering for CUSO, you can maintain your benefits coverage if you return to work for a period equal to the length of your leave.
+Fill out the Option to Continue Employee Benefits While On a Leave to Volunteer for CUSO Projects (PDF, 108KB).

 When you return to work, contact AskMyHR to make sure your benefits are reinstated.
 Contact AskMyHR by submitting a service request using the category Myself > Benefits > Other Issues & Inquiries.

 General Leave With Pay

 General leave with pay may be granted to excluded and PEA employees in extenuating circumstances.
 (This leave is not available to BCGEU employees or Nurses.)

-Submit a written request to your supervisor or manager that outlines your reason for taking a leave.
+Submit a written request to your supervisor that outlines your reason for taking a leave.
 Leaves will be granted for legitimate reasons.
-Some exceptions are requests for leave to work for another employer or when it is not operationally possible for you to be absent.
+Exceptions include requests for leave to work for another employer or when it is not operationally possible for you to be absent.